New Breast Implants vs. Fat Grafting: Which Is Right for You?

 While it is possible to have breast implants removed without replacement, it can create a cosmetic issue if large breast implants were used.
 Individual healing, age, and tissue elasticity may also impact how much the breast implant pocket shrinks back to normal.

-This is usually not a problem.
-Most patients choose to replace breast implants.
-Since the implant pocket is already there, it is a fairly simple procedure.
-The second breast implant surgery usually has a faster and more comfortable recovery since less tissue trauma occurs during the implant replacement surgery.
-Fat injections are another way to enhance breast size naturally, instead of using implants…but this is usually works best if you are replacing below muscle breast implants.
+This is usually not a problem because most patients choose to replace breast implants.
+Since the implant pocket is already there, it is a fairly straightforward procedure.
+The second breast implant surgery usually has a faster and less complicated recovery since less tissue trauma occurs during the implant replacement surgery.
+Fat injections are another way to increase breast size naturally, instead of using implants, but this usually works best if you are replacing below-muscle breast implants.

 Once the fat is removed, it is then purified to prepare for injection.
 The clean fat is placed in a cannula and injected into the breasts.
 The fat is injected into the muscle or subcutaneous layer of the breast.
-Now, this is where things go differently for patients that have had breast implants before.
-With fat grafting after breast implants, it really depends on implant placement.
+Breast implant placement matters if you’re considering breast fat grafting.

 Breast implant placement, whether above or below muscle implants, can affect whether fat injections are possible.
 If you had implants under the muscle, then you may be eligible for fat injections.
-It gets tricky if you had above muscle implants, though.
+It gets tricky if you have the above muscle implants, though.
 Since the implant cavity is above the muscle, we can’t use that plane for the breast fat injections.
 Certain problems can result from this.

 The fat graft is living tissue

 The main difference between fat injections and a breast implant is that fat injections are a living tissue.
 Breast implants are medical devices.
 Implants never become part of the living tissue.
 They can be removed.
-A fat graft grow into the living tissue, becoming a permanent part of your body.
+A fat graft grows into the living tissue, becoming a permanent part of your body.
 That’s actually a huge benefit.
 Breast implants need to be replaced every 10 years or so on average.
 A fat graft is permanent and never needs to be replaced.

 How big do you want your breasts?